About the Foundation

 The Finance and Investment Committee is responsible for reviewing the Foundation’s insurance coverage and ensuring that coverage for all risks is adequate.
 No less than every five years, the committee will review the insurance agent for approval.
 Directors and Officers liability insurance coverage will be communicated with the board no less than annually.

-Columbia Basin College Foundation encourages the acceptance of gifts that fulfill and further its mission.
+Columbia Basin College Foundation is a not-for-profit, independent 501(c)(3) that solicits and accepts gifts that will support the college in fulfilling and furthering its mission.
 The following guidelines govern the acceptance and processing of gifts.

 Columbia Basin College Foundation has achieved its current distinction thanks in significant part to the gifts from alumni, parents, foundations, corporations, and other contributors.
 The Foundation Board of Directors and staff of the Columbia Basin College Foundation solicit gifts that support its core programs as well as special projects consistent with its mission.
 The following policies and guidelines govern the acceptance of gifts made to the Foundation, or for the benefit of any of its programs.

 Columbia Basin College Foundation may seek the advice of legal counsel in matters related to acceptance of gifts when appropriate.
 Review by counsel may be recommended for:

 - Stock transfers that are subject to restrictions or buy-sell agreements.

 - Documents naming Columbia Basin College Foundation as a trustee or requiring the organization to act in a fiduciary capacity.